IBE160/SG-M-E-Ds/docs/architecture.md

 ## Executive Summary

-The "AI Escape" project is an AI-driven puzzle game designed for high replayability, offering dynamically generated stories and puzzles.
-Key objectives include addressing limited replayability of traditional escape rooms and providing an immersive, customizable experience.
-The project encompasses 5 epics and 12 user stories, with a strong focus on a retro-futuristic UI, responsive design, and WCAG 2.1 Level AA accessibility.
-A primary architectural challenge is ensuring the coherence and logical consistency of AI-generated content.
+The "AI Escape" project is an AI-driven puzzle game designed for high replayability, offering dynamically generated stories and puzzles to provide an immersive, customizable experience.
+The architecture is a standard Python Flask web application using Supabase for data persistence and the Gemini API for content generation.
+A primary challenge is ensuring the coherence and logical consistency of the AI-generated narrative.

 ## Project Initialization